 - Australia's relationship with PNG is transitioning from a donor-recipient relationship to a partnership, based on mutual economic and strategic interests.
-That overarching transition flows through to the governance arrangements of PATH. - PATH works within the Health Portfolio Plan and the governance arrangements between GoPNG and DFAT managing that overall Plan - There should be alignment between PATH and GoPNG systems and priorities as far as possible, while recognising that PATH is formally and contractually accountable to DFAT. - The governance arrangements should provide timely and transparent sharing of information and, where agreed, genuine shared decision making, between GoPNG and DFAT but without overburdening the staff and systems of each other's organisations. - Joint monitoring between GoPNG, and DFAT, of PATH activities is a particularly effective and efficient way of strengthening the knowledge base for health reform in PNG. - There should be regular and timely exchanges of information between PATH and other bilateral and multilateral development efforts in the health sector, but again without overburdening staff and systems. - PATH is an "adaptive program".
-That means that while the goal, objectives and end of investment and intermediate outcomes are fixed, the PATH MC has the flexibility indeed obligation to adjust inputs, within the existing budget, in the light of changing circumstances and lessons generated from the Monitoring Evaluation and Learning (MEL) framework.
-The MC is encouraged to propose to DFAT, particularly via the Annual Plan process and six-monthly reviews, changes to activities and outputs in the light of changing circumstances and the MEL findings.
-DFAT can then endorse or suggested alternative approaches to the MC, normally through the Annual Plan process, and taking into account the views of GoPNG during the Annual Plan process and progress reviews. - GoPNG, DFAT and PATH will agree on clearly defined roles and responsibilities in relation to the governance of the program including limits on authority and decision making within the first three months of PATH being in operation. - GoPNG, DFAT and PATH management will each use best endeavours to facilitate PATH achieving its goals and outcomes.
+That overarching transition flows through to the governance arrangements of PATH. - PATH works within the Health Portfolio Plan and the governance arrangements between GoPNG and DFAT managing that overall Plan - There should be alignment between PATH and GoPNG systems and priorities as far as possible, while recognising that PATH is financially and contractually accountable to DFAT.
+GoPNG, however, is accountable for PNG's overall health system outcomes. - The governance arrangements should provide timely and transparent sharing of information and, where agreed, genuine shared decision making, between GoPNG (national and provincial) and DFAT but without overburdening the staff and systems of each other's organisations. - Joint monitoring between GoPNG, and DFAT, of PATH activities is a particularly effective and efficient way of strengthening the knowledge base for health reform in PNG. - There should be regular and timely exchanges of information between PATH and other bilateral and multilateral development efforts in the health sector, but again without overburdening staff and systems. - PATH is an "adaptive program".
+That means that while the goal, objectives and end of investment and intermediate outcomes are fixed, the PATH MC has the flexibility - indeed obligation - to adjust inputs, within the existing budget, in the light of changing circumstances and lessons generated from the Monitoring Evaluation and Learning (MEL) framework.
+The MC is encouraged to propose to DFAT and GoPNG, particularly via the Annual Plan process and sixmonthly reviews, changes to activities and outputs in the light of changing circumstances and the MEL findings.
+DFAT and GoPNG can then endorse or suggest alternative approaches to the MC, normally through the Annual Plan process. - GoPNG, DFAT and PATH will agree on clearly defined roles and responsibilities in relation to the governance of the program including limits on authority and decision making within the first three months of PATH being in operation. - GoPNG, DFAT and PATH management will each use best endeavours to facilitate PATH achieving its goals and outcomes. - DFAT and GoPNG should establish mechanisms to ensure there is regular, two-way, communication between the governance arrangements and decisions of PATH and other key stakeholders including the multilateral development agencies and foundations; the UN family, and key civil society groups in PNG directly involved in health services including the churches.